Rasulmmdv/ansible/ansible/roles/iptables/README.md

 The role enables UFW with a deny-by-default incoming policy and allows configurable ports.
 For containers, it manages the `DOCKER-USER` chain in iptables to surgically control external access to containers.
 Other roles can include the Docker snippet directly and pass extra ports/sources.

+### Docker Networking Support

+This role automatically configures UFW to allow Docker container outbound traffic by:
+- Setting UFW forward policy to ACCEPT when Docker is present
+- Allowing traffic from Docker allowed sources (including 172.17.0.0/16) to internet
+- Allowing return traffic from internet to Docker containers (established/related connections)

+This fixes common Docker networking issues where containers cannot reach the internet due to UFW blocking the FORWARD chain that Docker uses for NAT routing.

+**Security Note**: This role is designed to work with Docker's iptables integration disabled (`"iptables": false` in `/etc/docker/daemon.json`).
+Instead of letting Docker manage iptables directly (which can be insecure), this role manually creates the necessary NAT and FORWARD rules while maintaining full control over firewall configuration.

+### Private Subnet Support

+The role allows unrestricted traffic within Docker allowed sources (which include private networks) by default.
+This is useful for:
+- Internal network communication without firewall restrictions
+- Development environments where services need to communicate freely
+- VPN or mesh network setups where internal traffic should be trusted

+By default, all traffic within private networks (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) is permitted in both directions.

 ## Default Configuration

 The role implements the following default rules:

 Managed by UFW (host-level, Ubuntu default):
 - Deny incoming by default; allow configured TCP/UDP ports (e.g. 22/80/443, 51820).
+- Accept forward by default when Docker is present; allows Docker container outbound traffic.
+- Allow unrestricted traffic within Docker allowed sources (private networks).

 Managed by iptables (containers only):
 - `DOCKER-USER` chain created/cleaned; allows ESTABLISHED,RETURN; allows whitelisted sources and public container ports; drops remainder.